 Here is a quick look into the pros and cons associated with an outboard motor.

-You can trim the boat up, so it does not hit the bottom of the water.
+You can trim the boat up so it does not hit the bottom of the water.
 So this makes this motor ideal for saltwater.

 Its main advantage is its low cost.
 Even though you will have to replace it sooner, the overall cost would not be so high.

-This kind of boat engine does not have a high power to weight ratio.
+This kind of boat engine does not have a high power-to-weight ratio.
 Simply put, it does not have enough torque to withstand a lot of cargo.
 You can add more motors, but that will be a lot of work, not to mention additional costs.

 Inboard Vs. Outboard Motor: Comparison